barnardb/cookies/README.md

 can be retrieved and output in a format appropriate for use in the HTTP `Cookie` header.
 Both of these usages are useful for scripting purposes.

-The core cookie reading code is provided by the [zellyn/kooky] cookie extraction library.
+The core cookie-reading code is provided by the [zellyn/kooky] cookie extraction library.
 This `cookies` tool provides a command-line interface to that library that allows you to select which browser cookie databases to use and filter for all or a particular cookie that are relevant for a given URL.